ndevilla/iniparser/README.md

 You should consider trying the following rules too :

  - `make check` : run the unitary tests
- - `make exemples` : compile the exemples
+ - `make example` : compile the example, run it with `./example/iniexample`

 ## III - License